Giogz/Draw-with-mouse-project/README.md

-# Draw with your mouse
+# Draw with your mouse project
 JavaScript events project